bhuthesh/mitosis/README.md

 ### Short description

-mitosis allows Go applications to easily fork themselves while preserving arbitrary application state data and inherit file descriptors.
+Mitosis allows Go applications to easily fork themselves while preserving arbitrary application state and inherit file descriptors.

-### Loner description
+### Longer description

-mitosis supplies a unified mechanism by which any Go application can have itself relaunched into a new session, while allowing it to pass on arbitrary application state to the new instance.
+Mitosis supplies a simple mechanism by which any Go application can have itself relaunched into a new session, while allowing it to pass on arbitrary application state to the new instance.
 This includes inheritance of open file descriptors.

-Any aplication wanting to hook into this service, must import the `mitosis` package, and implement the API it exposes.
+Any aplication wanting to hook into this service, must import this package, and implement the API it exposes.
 An example of this can be seen in `testdata/main.go`.